auroraGPT-ANL/inference-gateway/README.md

 ![Build](https://github.com/auroraGPT-ANL/inference-gateway/workflows/Django/badge.svg)

 # Inference Gateway for FIRST toolkit
 A RESTful API Gateway that authenticates and authorizes inference requests to scientific computing clusters.
 This system enables LLM inference as a service, allowing secure, remote execution of large language models through an OpenAI-compatible API.
+This the FIRST toolkit's inference gateway.

 ## System Architecture